 Rather than posting on every social media, it is advisable to use 3-4 social platforms to market your nonprofit endeavors.

-- Facebook – No agency or an organization can avoid Facebook when it comes to brand promotion.
-Add on features like the Facebook social impact is a powerhouse for your non-profit agendas.
+- Facebook: No agency or organization can avoid Facebook when it comes to brand promotion.
+Add-on features like the Facebook social impact are a powerhouse for your non-profit agendas.

-- LinkedIn – This is an ideal platform to gain corporate support, credibility, reach potential volunteers, look for corporate donations, etc. Based on the tagline “World’s largest professional network’, you should keep your post more professional and less casual with no antics.
+- LinkedIn: This is an ideal platform to gain corporate support, and credibility, reach potential volunteers, look for corporate donations, etc. Based on the tagline “World’s largest professional network’, you should keep your post more professional and less casual with no antics.

-- Instagram – Put your best and ambiguous images of your efforts which can translate into positive emotions towards your not-profit.
-Using this gentle way, your agency can attract more audience and bolster your not-profit motives.
+- Instagram: Put your best and ambiguous images of your efforts which can translate into positive emotions towards your non-profit.
+Using this gentle way, your agency can attract more audiences and bolster your not-profit motives.

-- Twitter – Keep your message short, crisp, and stay aligned with the latest news.
+- Twitter: Keep your message short, crisp, and stay aligned with the latest news.
 Strike when the iron is hot to engage with the audience in a shorter time.
-Photos, hashtags, and graphics will boost interest and yield fantastic outcomes for your not-profit.
+Photos, hashtags, and graphics will boost interest and yield fantastic outcomes for your non-profit.

 It is advised to identify your audience based on demographic data and information about individual members of your target audience.